Investigators: Emails to Dodge City mayor weren’t threats

 Dodge City Mayor Joyce Warshaw resigned Tuesday.
 She said she did not feel safe continuing in the role because of threatening communications she received after she was quoted in a USA Today article supporting the city’s mask mandate in response to the coronavirus pandemic.

 Dodge City investigators, the city prosecutor and the Ford County prosecutor reviewed three emails sent to Warshaw before concluding they were not threats against her.
+They said the man who sent the emails supports mask mandates and was frustrated that the city hadn’t acted faster to fight the virus.

 The emails had only summary lines with the messages, “You and your city council should be tried for murder;” “History will scorn you;” and “There is a good chance you and your commissioners will burn in hell,” according to a summary of the investigation released Wednesday.